someobserver/recurgence/math/09-recurgent-field-equations/02-temporal-dynamics/index.md

 5. **Recursive Temporal Lens Effect** — describes temporal curvature induced by semantic mass and recursive coupling.
 6. **Modified Coherence Evolution Equation** — incorporates bidirectional temporal flow into the dynamics of coherence.

-This bidirectional structure underpins the recursive feedback between meaning propagation and semantic integration, enabling RFT to model temporal phenomena such as dilation, contraction, and the emergence of recursive attractors within a unified geometric framework.
+This bidirectional structure grounds the recursive feedback between meaning propagation and semantic integration, allowing RFT to model temporal phenomena such as dilation, contraction, and the emergence of recursive attractors within a unified geometric framework.

 ---